effeect/github-repo-search-app/README.md

 - There is fairly basic error handling and I'm not handling any api errors from GitHub in a nice way.
 I would like to spend some more time handling it so the UI can respond correctly.
 - There is code for a `SearchUser.ts` file under `/api/` however I didn't feel like it fit the scope of this app, however it can be quickly implemented if needed.
 - There is a route for a "file viewer" which would allow you to click the code item and view it within the app without going to github directly, however it wasn't particularly great and I decided to just redirect to the specific file on Github.
 This can be changed.
 - Not all qualifiers are included in the search items as some of the qualifiers can get a bit complex.
-I decided to limit them however the type interfaces are defined so they can be added back in, however there is a lot of complication with it.
+I decided to limit them however the type interfaces are defined so they can be added back in quickly.
+- Wanted to implement view transitions for the router `<Link>`'s but I didn't get time to look into it too much.
 - The "label" qualifier has an issue where if you don't put "" around the label it will not work.

 # Screenshots :